 If you have a tiered fountain, it is crucial to drain the water from the fountain bowls.
 If you have a fountain from Carved Stone Creations, there is a rubber stopper in each bowl you can remove to drain the water easily.
 Granite fountains can withstand freezing temperatures without getting damaged, so you dont have to move your fountain or cover it.
 It can stay right where it is all winter long!

 Next, you need to remove the pump.
-Place the pump in a bucket of water and store the bucket in a place where it wont freeze.
+Place the pump in a bucket of water and store the bucket in a place where it won’t freeze.

 Boulder and basalt fountains are even easier to winterize.
 You can leave the boulder or basalt fountain in place on the basin all winter.
 All you have to do to winterize these fountain types is remove the pump and place it in a bucket of water.
 The bucket should be stored in a place where it wont freeze.
+You can also get knowledge about the right installation of Basalt Fountain.

 Auto-fill devices for the pond should be shut off and winterized to stay protected.
 If your water supply line is tied into an underground irrigation system, this line should be blown out with the rest of your sprinkler system.
 If your water supply line comes directly from the house, simply disconnect the line from its source and blow all the water out of the line with an air compressor.
-This will help reduce risk of damage to those lines.
+This will help reduce the risk of damage to those lines.

 Granite fountains are durable and generally low maintenance, but they still require some care to prepare for winter.
 Winterizing your fountain goes a long way to increase the enjoyment and function of the fountain year after year!